-- Other than the parties, their advisors, hearing panel members, Title IX Coordinator or Dean of Students or their designees, and witnesses when testifying, no one else is permitted to be present in the hearing room, but may be seated outside the hearing room. - Preponderance- of-the evidence (more likely than not) standard will be used in fact-finding and hearing procedures. - Right to an appeal.

-• Receive written notification of the outcomes of both the hearing board's decision and the appeal.
+- Other than the parties, their advisors, hearing panel members, Title IX Coordinator or Dean of Students or their designees, and witnesses when testifying, no one else is permitted to be present in the hearing room, but may be seated outside the hearing room. - Preponderance- of-the evidence (more likely than not) standard will be used in fact-finding and hearing procedures. - Right to an appeal. - Receive written notification of the outcomes of both the hearing board's decision and the appeal.

-Representation on the College Grievance Hearing Board
+Representation on the College Grievance Hearing Panel

-The Title IX Coordinator will assemble the College Grievance Hearing Board (the "Board") from the College Grievance Hearing Board pool of available members ensuring that no member has a known conflict of interest.
+The Title IX Coordinator will assemble the College Grievance Hearing Panel from the College Grievance Hearing Board pool of available members ensuring that no member has a known conflict of interest or bias for or against either party.
 The College Grievance Hearing Board pool includes members of Faculty Council, the Staff Affairs Committee, undergraduate students who serve as student representatives on the Honor Council, and one graduate student from each school with graduate programs.
-The Title IX Coordinator will select five (5) members of the Grievance Hearing Board pool and one alternate to serve on the hearing board.
-The Board should include individuals from each segment of the campus community represented by the concerned parties.
-For example, if the complaint is from a student against a faculty member, the Coordinator would select three students (undergraduate students or graduate students, depending upon the student's enrollment in either an undergraduate or graduate program) and two faculty or staff members to hear the case and the fifth board member and the alternate could be either a current student, faculty or staff member.
-If the hearing involves only faculty and staff members as complainant and respondent, the hearing board will consist only of faculty and staff.
-The chair will be selected by committee vote.
-The Title IX Coordinator and/or the Dean of Students will be available to provide technical assistance on procedural and policy matters.
-The Board will receive training on grievance procedures, sexual misconduct information/sensitivity and hearing board member responsibilities prior to the hearing date and are not eligible to serve unless they attend the training.
+The Title IX Coordinator will select three (3) members of the Grievance Hearing Board pool and one alternate to serve on the Panel.
+The Panel should include individuals from each segment of the campus community represented by the concerned parties.
+For example, if the complaint is from a student against a faculty member, the Panel shall include students and faculty or staff if possible.
+If the hearing involves only faculty and staff members as complainant and respondent, the hearing board will consist only of faculty and staff if possible.
+The complainant and respondent will be given the list of panel members 5 business days in advance of the hearing.
+If either party objects to a panelist because of a conflict of interest, the Title IX Coordinator will consider the grounds for the conflict of interest and may select another panel member.
+The chair will be designated by the Title IX Coordinator.
+The complainant and responded may not contact panel members or discuss the case with them prior to the hearing.
+The Title IX Coordinator and/or the Deputy Title IX Coordinator (or a Title IX designee) will be available to provide technical assistance on procedural and policy matters.
+The Grievance Hearing Panel will receive training on grievance procedures, sexual misconduct information/sensitivity and Panel members responsibilities prior to the hearing date and are not eligible to serve unless they attend the training.